kailash-manasarovar/statement/docs/timeline/2024/october.md

     - It is a crime to poison people with the intent to harm or kill.
     - It is a crime to access someone's home without their permission in order to do so.

-- I arrive back in Dénia on 27th October.
+- I arrive back in Dénia on 27th October, just as the DANA hit the Valencian region.
 - On Monday 28th October, I get an inexplicable and excruciating headache at home which lasts a couple of days.
 - While sitting at my desk, on the Monday morning, drinking my coffee, I experience shooting nerve pains all over my face.
 - My kidneys start to really ache over the week; the dull aching gets worse and worse.